oracle/weblogic-azure/_includes/sub-template-create-update-wls-on-aks.md

   - In the **DNS configuration** blade, configure custom DNS alias for WebLogic Console portal and cluster.

-  - In the **Database** blade, configure datasource connection.
+  - In the **Database** blade, configure data source connection.
 If you want to enable other database, select `Other` in **Choose database type** and finish the required inputs.

 - Select **Review+create**, the Azure UI Definition Sandbox will validate the inputs, you must resolve any errors before proceeding.